Selling an Inherited House in Dallas-Fort Worth: Complete Probate Guide (2026)

 • Texas has NO inheritance tax: But capital gains tax and property tax obligations still apply during and after probate

-• You can sell before probate closes: After the second of three hearings, with judge approval, you can sell the property
+• You can sell before probate closes: Under Texas independent administration, once the executor receives Letters Testamentary, they can sell the property without additional court approval

 • Small Estate Affidavit shortcut: Estates under $75,000 (excluding homestead) can skip probate entirely

-Inheriting a house in the Dallas-Fort Worth metroplex means navigating Texas probate law while managing a property that may be across town or across the country.
+Inheriting a house in the Dallas-Fort Worth metroplex means working through Texas probate law while managing a property that may be across town or across the country.
 Between Dallas County and Tarrant County courts, property taxes that never stop accruing, and potential disputes among heirs, the process can feel overwhelming.

 How Probate Works in Dallas-Fort Worth